Chile eSIM

 The Atacama Desert

 San Pedro de Atacama is the gateway town for Chile's northern desert and it has solid coverage.
-You'll be connected for booking tours, checking weather conditions and coordinating transport.
+You'll have signal for tour bookings and weather checks.
 The town is small and walkable, but the attractions are spread across vast distances in the surrounding desert.

 The main tourist sites like Valle de la Luna, El Tatio Geysers and the Salar de Atacama have variable coverage.
 You'll often lose signal on the drives between sites.
 Tour operators handle logistics, but download offline maps and save your tour confirmation details before heading out each morning.